Paul-Surridge/Sample-Works/README.md

 **/Research**

-	Folder contains a sample of my research built up during training period used for quick reference of key concepts, syntax and constructs.
+	Folder contains a sample of my research built up during professional development period of key concepts, syntax and constructs of the following:

 	/Java
 	____________________________________________________________________________________________________